ahovington/hockey-streamlit-apps/apps/finance/README.md

 # Finance App

 ## App to do list
-- Summarise who has paid / who hasn't
+- DONE [x]: Summarise who has paid / who hasn't